agda/agda/doc/user-manual/language/record-types.lagda.rst

 ::

-  record ABC-noeta : Set where
+  record R-noeta : Set where
     no-eta-equality
     field
       a : A